 I thought it would be an interesting and useful section, both for readers of this blog and for myself to catch a quick glimpse of all the WordPress news of the day/week.

-The plugin comes with a set of premium add-ons that include functionality such as excerpts and thumbnails, keyword filtering, sorting by category, the ability to import feeds into posts and custom post types, as well as the ability to import the full content of posts even when it’s not provided within the RSS feed.
+The plugin comes with a set of premium add-ons that include functionality such as adding excerpts and thumbnails to your feed items, keyword filtering, sorting by category, the ability to import feeds into posts and any other custom post types, as well as the ability to import the full content of posts even when it’s not provided within the RSS feed, a great tool for creating an auto-blogging or content curation website.

-RSS Post Importer is another free plugin found in the WordPress.org repository that is aimed at doing exactly as its name suggests – importing full RSS posts.
+RSS Post Importer is a free plugin found in the WordPress.org repository that is aimed at doing exactly as its name suggests – importing RSS feed items into posts.

-This plugin also handles all of the work itself; it imports and publishes full text RSS posts from one or several RSS feed sources to your WordPress blog on auto-pilot.
+This plugin also handles all of the work itself; it imports and publishes full text RSS posts (when using the premium version) from one or several RSS feed sources to your WordPress blog on auto-pilot.
 This once again helps to make your blogging, content syndication & auto-blogging life easier.

 RSS Post Importer also offers a few premium features you can upgrade to.
 These include Full Text RSS feeds, automated featured images, as well as the ability to import & export your feeds and settings as CSV files.